List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the RC is clean and matches the seller’s ID.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and insurance status.
+This confirms legal ownership and history.

-4. Cold start test: Arrange to see the car when it hasn’t been driven for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises, which could indicate underlying issues.
+4. Cold start test — Visit when the car hasn’t been warmed up.
+Listen for hard starting, excessive smoke, or unusual noises, which can indicate engine issues.

-5. Check all four tyres — Look for uneven wear, which can signal alignment problems or suspension damage.
-Check the tyre brand and model – uniform tyres suggest better maintenance.
+5. Check all four tyres — Look for uneven wear, which indicates alignment issues or even accident damage.
+Also, check the tyre brand and age for consistency.

-6. Open bonnet: Look for any signs of oil leaks, check the coolant level, examine the battery terminals for corrosion, and inspect the condition of belts for cracks or fraying.
+6. Open bonnet — Check for oil leaks around the engine, correct coolant level, battery age (sticker on battery), and the condition of belts for cracks.

-7. Test AC on max for 5 minutes — Ensure it cools quickly and effectively.
-Weak cooling means a potential compressor issue or low gas, which could be a ₹5,000-₹15,000 repair.
+7. Test AC on max for 5 minutes — Ensure it cools rapidly and effectively.
+Weak cooling means a potential compressor or gas issue, which can be a ₹5,000-₹15,000 repair.

-9. Check all electricals: Test power windows, central locking, ORVMs, sunroof operation, the music system, and the reverse camera/sensors.
-Ensure all lights (headlights, tail lights, indicators) are working.
+9. Check all electricals — Test power windows, central locking, ORVMs, infotainment system, all lights (headlights, tail lights, indicators), and the reverse camera.

-10. Look for paint mismatch between panels — This indicates accident repair.
-Check panel gaps too – inconsistent gaps suggest panels have been replaced or repaired.
+10. Look for paint mismatch between panels — This strongly indicates accident repair.
+Check panel gaps too; uneven gaps suggest a poorly repaired accident.

-12. Verify duplicate key is available — Getting a new key from the dealer for a Virtus can cost ₹10,000-₹20,000 and requires programming.
+12. Verify duplicate key is available — Getting a new key from a dealer can cost ₹5,000-₹25,000, so ensure both original and spare keys are present.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-A car with 30,000-40,000 km should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometres than claimed – often 80,000-1,00,000 km or more.
-If you see brand new pedal rubbers on a 3-4 year old car, someone replaced them to hide real usage.
-Cost if missed: ₹50,000-₹1,00,000+ in hidden wear and tear.
+THE PEDAL WEAR REVEALER (₹5,000-₹15,000 if missed) Look closely at the rubber pads on the brake and accelerator pedals.
+An odometer can be rolled back, but pedal wear is hard to fake.
+Pedals with 30,000 km should still have clear grooves and texture.
+If they are smooth, shiny, or worn flat, the car has likely done significantly more kilometres.
+Brand new pedal rubbers on a 3-4 year old car are a huge red flag – someone replaced them to hide the real usage.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, particularly at the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-kilometre car will have uniform texture all around.
-If the 10 and 2 o’clock positions are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
-Cost if missed: ₹30,000-₹70,000 in potential repairs for high-mileage components.
+THE STEERING GRIP TEST (₹8,000-₹20,000 if missed) Run your hands around the steering wheel, especially at the 10 and 2 o’clock positions.
+These spots wear first from daily grip.
+A genuinely low-km car will have uniform texture all around.
+If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
+A worn steering wheel can be re-covered, but look for signs of that too.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or vertical movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If, say, the passenger door sags more than the driver’s door, it’s a strong sign that the passenger door has been replaced or heavily repaired.
-Cost if missed: ₹5,000-₹15,000 per door for hinge repair/replacement, plus potential alignment issues.
+THE DOOR SAG DETECTOR (₹10,000-₹30,000 if missed) Open each door about halfway and gently try to lift the outer edge upward.
+There should be almost no play or movement in the hinges.
+Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, it’s a strong indicator that door might have been replaced or heavily repaired.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Factory paint on a Virtus is typically 100-130 microns thick.
-You can buy a cheap paint thickness gauge for ₹500-₹1,000 online.
-Check every panel.
-If any panel reads above 200 microns, it’s been repainted, likely due to an accident.
-If you don’t have a gauge, use a small fridge magnet – it will stick noticeably weaker or fall off repainted surfaces due to the extra layer of paint and filler.
-Always check the roof; nobody repaints the roof unless it was a major accident.
-Cost if missed: ₹20,000-₹1,00,000+ in undisclosed accident damage.
+THE PAINT THICKNESS GAUGE (OR MAGNET) TRICK (₹20,000-₹1,00,000+ if missed) Ideally, use a paint thickness gauge (you can buy one for ₹500-₹1,000 on Amazon) across every panel.
+Factory paint on a Virtus is typically 100-130 microns.
+Readings above 200 microns almost certainly mean that panel has been repainted due to an accident.
+If you don’t have a gauge, try a fridge magnet – it will stick weaker or not at all to repainted surfaces due to extra layers of paint or body filler.
+Pro tip: always check the ROOF.
+Nobody repaints the roof unless there was a serious accident.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval (e.g., “2521” means week 25 of 2021).
-If the car is from 2022 but the tyres are from 2019, it either means old stock tyres were fitted, or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements over time, indicating high usage.
-Cost if missed: ₹25,000-₹50,000 for a new set of tyres sooner than expected.
+THE TYRE DATE CODE DECODER (₹25,000-₹40,000 if missed) Look at the tyre sidewall for a 4-digit number usually in an oval (e.g., “2523” means week 25 of 2023).
+If the car is from 2022 but the tyres are from 2019, either they’re old stock or the car is older than claimed.
+If all four tyres have different dates, it means multiple replacements, often indicating high usage or varied wear, which is suspicious.

 Common Scams to Watch For (India 2026)